-Applications must be received via IGS Connect by 11:59 p.m., April 9, 2021.
+Applications must be received via IGS Connect by 11:59 p.m., May 26, 2023

 Applicants can access IGS Connect at https://igsconnect.arkansas.gov.
-An agency may submit as many applications as it wishes, however, only one application is permitted per proposed project.
+An agency may only submit one application, per funding source.
 The application is subject to public review by state executive order 12372.
 Applicants must complete SF-424 and submit it with the application.